One Duck Greenstone

 Links

-This stone is "light jade" in color.
-(A painter would add a drop of blue to the green to achieve the exact hue.)
-It has a distinctive, wavy banding of darker greens.
 It has a curious and distinctive manner of breaking.
-To one sculptor, it breaks "like chocolate", to another, its cleavage pattern "suggests the mesas, arroyos, and other erosion elements of a southwestern desert".
-Most sculptors like to utilize its attractive broken edges in their work.
-One Duck Greenstone is harder than marble, but softer than granite.
-It should be worked by grinding, not chipping.
-Not for amateurs, gluing is often required.
+To one sculptor, it breaks "like chocolate," to another, its cleavage pattern "suggests the mesas, arroyos, and other erosional elements of a southwestern desert."
+Some sculptors like to utilize its attractive broken edges in their work.

 This stone comes from the One Duck Lake area of Prince of Wales Island.